DreamPurchaseZnz/English_learning/words about life.md

 I am afraid that he doesn't process a sense of humour What processed him to say such a thing
 Absolute terror processed her
+From a practical point of view, it isn't a good place to live There's practically no difference between the two options My essay is practically finished now
+The museum is in a financially precarious postion
+She precedede her speech with a vote of thanks to the committee His resignation was preceded by weeks of speculation See the preceding chapter
+There is no precedent for a disaster of this scale precise details / measurements
+Can you give a more precise defination of the word
+He chose his word with precision the relationship between prey and predator
+The ending of the book was entirely predictable

+His good mood predisposed her to enjoy the play a predominent feature a colour scheme in which red predominates
+Many people expressed a strong preference for the original plan Unwanted / unplanned pregnancy
+Her silences were pregnant with criticism
+I'll skip the usual preliminary and come straight to the point Research will be needed as a preliminary to taking a decision